-Population API API
+Population Data API

 Get comprehensive population data for any country including total population, growth rate, density, urban/rural breakdown, and life expectancy.